VCityTeam/UD-Demo-vcity-py3dtilers-lyon/Readme.md

 The demo is now hosted on `localhost:8000`.

-## Refinement
+## About LoD example

-This demo introduces 2 new buttons allowing to change the way iTowns is processing the 3D Tiles.
+The [LoD (Levels of Detail) example](./html/all_lyon_lods.html) introduces 2 new buttons allowing to change the way iTowns is processing the 3D Tiles.

 ### Reverse 3DTiles process